Rama-Chunduri/Task-Manager/README.md

 ### What changes we made from the first UML diagram and SOLID
-Markup : *Added the data types “bool complete,”  “string startDate,” and “int duration” to the Task class, and their respective setters and getters
+- Added the data types “bool complete,”  “string startDate,” and “int duration” to the Task class, and their respective setters and getters

   *SOLID Principle(s): The Single Responsibility Principle (SRP)